Implementing a multi-speed delivery engine for digital initiatives? Incorporate agile teams as part of your PMO. But make some adjustments first.

 To support digital initiatives, it’s essential your program office hire a product manager and move to a product-oriented mindset that incorporates agile approaches.
 Benefits include the following:

-- Better alignment of technical investments and business objectives
+- Better alignment of technology investments and business objectives

 - Increased velocity and speed of development